MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-phishing-policies-about.md

   >
   > - Anti-spoofing protection is enabled by default in the default anti-phishing policy and in any new custom anti-phishing policies that you create.
   > - You don't need to disable anti-spoofing protection if your MX record doesn't point to Microsoft 365; you enable Enhanced Filtering for Connectors instead.
 For instructions, see [Enhanced Filtering for Connectors in Exchange Online](/Exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors).
   > - Disabling anti-spoofing protection only disables _implicit_ spoofing protection from [composite authentication](email-authentication-about.md#composite-authentication) checks.
-If the sender fails _explicit_ [DMARC](email-authentication-dmarc-configure.md) checks where the policy is set to quarantine or reject, the message is still quarantined or rejected.
+For information about how _explicit_ [DMARC](email-authentication-dmarc-configure.md) checks are affected by anti-spoofing protection and the configuration of the DMARC policy (`p=quarantine` or `p=reject` in the DMARC record), see the [Spoof protection and sender DMARC policies](#spoof-protection-and-sender-dmarc-policies) section.

 - **Unauthenticated sender indicators**: Available in the **Safety tips & indicators** section only when spoof intelligence is turned on.
 See the details in the next section.
 - **Actions**: For messages from blocked spoofed senders (automatically blocked by spoof intelligence or manually blocked in the Tenant Allow/Block list), you can also specify the action to take on the messages: